Top Icelandic Products to Bring Home

 Iceland gifts for the avid foodie

-If you’re traveling around Iceland, this is no different as tantalizing treats and fascinating foodie traditions are lurking around every corner.
+If you’re traveling around Iceland on your motorhome rental, this is no different as tantalizing treats and fascinating foodie traditions are lurking around every corner.
 So, in the first section of our Icelandic products run-down, we are covering the best of Iceland’s foodie gifts!

 Typical Icelandic licorice